rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 ### [SIMple Physics][simple-physics-site]

-[![SIMple Mechanics wave preset](simple-physics-wave.gif)][simple-physics-gifs]

-^ One of SIMple Mechanic's Lua presets, a colorful wave of bouncing circles
+[![SIMple Mechanics wave preset](simple-physics-wave.gif)][simple-physics-gifs] _One of SIMple Mechanic's Lua presets, a colorful wave of bouncing circles_

 [SIMple Physics][simple-physics-site] by [@mkhan45] is a set of educational physics simulators meant to help students and teachers conduct labs without expensive equipment